All of the pre race information is shown below so please make sure to read ALL of it carefully.

 Race numbers (bibs) will not be sent out in the post but must be collected at registration with a GPS tracker.
 We do not allow changes of race on the day so dropping down to the half marathon on the day cannot be done.
 Please do not turn up on the day and ask this question as the answer will be no.

 Race registration and start will take place at Plumpton Racecourse.
 There will be signs to direct you from the main road.
-The race will finish here also.
+There are two entrances to the racecourse but please use the one to the Northern end where Plumpton Train Station is located.
+The race will finish at the racecourse also.

-There will be parking available at the racecourse along with a large marquee, male/female toilets and showers.
+There will be free parking available at the racecourse along with free camping on the Saturday night, male/female toilets and showers.

 There will be 4 very well stocked aid stations along the route which are listed below.
 Aid stations will carry a wide range of food and drink.
 They will cater for everyone’s needs including vegan, vegetarian, and gluten free.

 All runners must be finished by 6.30am on Sunday 28th, giving 12 hours to finish.
-There are no cutoff times for this race along the route other than at the last aid station.
+There are no cut off times for the first two aid stations but there are for the last two.

 There will be no crews at this event.
 We have decided to go with this option to keep landowners and the public along the route happy.
 With regular aid stations along the route, having a crew is not necessary for this event.
 Please contact us if you have any dietary needs on the day and, we will do our best to make sure they are available for you throughout.